jcotoBan/Splunk_Install/README.md

 It downloads latest Splunk version as of 11/03/20.

-It has been tested on ubuntu and CentOS. * On ubuntu run as bash.
+It has been tested on ubuntu and CentOS. * On ubuntu run as bash splunkInstall.sh rather than sh splunkInstall.sh.

 *Check that $user env variable is set accordingly.